truzo/tomango-2018/site/content/created/fludes-carpets.md

 fullImage: fludes/fludes-hero.jpg
 ---

-In 2016, Fludes Carpets asked us to increase their sales of Karndean flooring.
+Fludes Carpets asked us to increase their sales of Karndean flooring.
 We put in place a new content strategy over six months that immediately led to a significant jump in sales.

 {{< quote
 	image="images/created/fludes/fludes-small-image.jpg"